myramade/myramade.github.io/vr/lab2.md

 Our design will have 3 scenes, use your [VR_FOV_Template](https://www.dropbox.com/s/ekhp9eue6gendp2/VR_FOV_Template.pdf?dl=0) to storyboard the VR experience you will create:
 * Homeworld - The homeworld have menu that will allow the user to enter a different scene.
 * Scene 2 - The 2nd scene will offer text-based information to the user and have a menu that takes the user back to the homeworld
-* Scene 3 - The 3rd scene will
+* Scene 3 - The 3rd scene will include text-based information to the user and have a menu that takes the user back to the homeworld

 ## Assets
 For this lab you will need to three (3) VR Assets, we will use a combination of 360 images and video.
 Either download or grab the URL for each assets :